Summer Sessions - Lesson 1

 Scratching is a language, and languages require basic terminology

-I poorly assumed that I had a working knowledge of most scratching and turntablist terms.
+I incorrectly assumed that I had a working knowledge of most scratching and turntablist terms.
 Chirps, Flares, Boomerangs.
 They made sense to me once I heard and watched them performed.
 What I realized was that I had developed my own system of categorizing these moves.
 Before I had the equipment to try the real thing, I would emulate the sounds of scratching using my mouth.
 Something akin to beatboxing, or maybe rapping but without any actual words.
 Regardless of the sample being manipulated, it always sounds like a voice.
 I hear patterns of cadence and inflection in DJ's combos.
 A baby scratch and two chirps mean "WAHH-OHH WA- OH-" to me.
 I think there's merit to this method of listening to scratching, but it's hampered by my habit to start thinking in "phrases" before honing the individual "words".
 There is foundational work here that I need to develop if I want to be able to move forward and communicate better with my peers.

 Open faders open up opportunities

 Coming to terms with this in class was a little embarrassing, and I felt foolish as I fumbled through the lessons, but I'm grateful that I was presented with the opportunity to face this issue head-on.
 It took a lot of time and working at half-speed to resist my impulses and complete the combos.
 However, this also provided me with a personal goal to work on at home as I refine things.
-I may not be up to par with the level of skill intended for this particular course, but I'm not going to let that stop me form learning everything I can.
+I may not be up to par with the level of skill intended for this particular course, but I'm not going to let that stop me from learning everything I can.

 Practice & Drills = Skills